 One of the best pieces of Christian marriage advice is to recite this verse, almost as a mantra.
 Call upon these words whenever you feel you could be providing your spouse with more love and support.

 Spiritual Bridge embraces these simple yet powerful words from the Bible.
 Love, respect, and appreciation are all ingredients in the recipe for a happy and successful Christian marriage.
 It can be easy to take our spouse for granted, to assume their love and respect for you is enough to sustain the fullness of the biblical marriage partnership, but that is simply not true.

 Think about the last time you told or showed your spouse how much you appreciate them.
 If you cannot remember when that was, it is definitely time to give Spiritual Bridge a good read.

 How does the spiritual marriage benefit from showing gratitude often?
 We all like to feel appreciated, and thanking your partner for something he or she has done for you will make them happy.
 Gratitude strengthens relationships.
 The same goes for a kind deed.
 If your spouse packs your lunch for you, it means they thought of you and did not want you to have that particular task on your to-do list.
 Be sure to show your appreciation.

 Place God at the Center of Your Marriage

 God has much to offer us within the context of the biblical marriage.
-Spiritual Bridge shows us how to see God in the design of your Christian marriage, look to God to sustain your marriage, and trust God to improve your marriage.
+Lord, please through Spiritual Bridge show us how to see 'YOU' in the design of our Christian marriages and look to God to sustain our marriages.
+Thus we are trusting God to improve our marriages.
 Genesis 2:18 states, "The LORD God said, 'It is not good for the man to be alone.
 I will make a helper suitable for him.’”

 Work Healthy Habits into Your Marriage